stellar/stellar-core/docs/software/admin.md

 validators as well as non validating nodes:
 * a change is vetted between operators (changes can be bundled)
 * an effective date in the future is picked for the change to take effect (controlled by `upgradetime`)
-  * as soon as the date is decided, a best practice is to update the configuration file before upgrading the binaries (as updating the version of stellar core may trigger a vote for the new protocol version supported by that version of core)
-* if applicable, communication is sent out to consumers of the network
+* if applicable, communication is sent out to all network users

 An improper plan may cause issues such as:
 * nodes missing consensus (aka "getting stuck"), and having to use history to rejoin